 Also under federal law, the servicer has to send you a letter with information about potentially available loss mitigation options no later than the 45th day of the delinquency, and again no later than 45 days after each payment due date as long as you're delinquent.
 But the servicer doesn't have to send this kind of letter more than once during any 180-day period.

 Exceptions.
 If you've filed bankruptcy, the servicer must generally send a modified letter that doesn't request payment.
 But if no loss mitigation options are available, then the servicer doesn't have to send the letter.
 Also, the 180-day rule doesn't apply, which means the notice doesn't have to be sent more than once in a bankruptcy.
 Furthermore, if you're represented by an attorney, the servicer may send the notice to your attorney rather than to you.
 If you've asked that the servicer cease communication with you based on your rights under the FDCPA, then it doesn't have to send the letter if no loss mitigation option is available or if you're in bankruptcy.
 Otherwise, it must send you a modified letter that includes a statement that the servicer may or intends to invoke its specified remedy of foreclosure, but can't contain a request for payment.

 Once you're about 90 days behind on the loan, the servicer will likely send you a breach letter.
 Most mortgages and deeds of trust require the lender to send this type of letter before accelerating the loan (calling the entire balance due).
-The breach letter gives you 30 days to reinstate the loan and avoid a foreclosure.
+The breach letter typically gives 30 days to reinstate the loan and avoid a foreclosure.
 (Keep in mind that state law might also provide a right reinstate the loan, even after foreclosure begins.)